Cloudify-PS/cloudify-rsm-plugin/README.md

 * Validating resources requirements
 * Running of execution only in case if resources requirements are met

-Resource management plugins is independent from infrastructure management - it can only manage information about usages, quotas etc. but it cannot obtain such information by itself.
+Resource management plugin is independent from infrastructure management - it can only manage information about usages, quotas etc. but it cannot obtain such information by itself.
-For this purpose some infrastructure management plugin should be use (e.g. cloudify-openstack-plugin).
+For this purpose some infrastructure management plugin should be used (e.g. cloudify-openstack-plugin).

 ## Concepts

 * **Resources**

-    RSM plugin (as it name says) is operating on resources.
+    RSM plugin (as it name says) operates on resources.
     By *resource* we can mean each type of object existing in some computer system, for which we can calculate *number of existing objects* (***usage***) and *limit of possible existing objects* (***quota***).
-    RSM plugin is using these values to calculate ***availability*** - number of objects which we can create in given computer system.
+    RSM plugin uses these values to calculate ***availability*** - number of objects which we can create in given computer system.
     Then value of *availability* is used to take proper decisions.

 * **Plugin**